xd43vild69/threejsFUI/README.md

 ### FUI ###

-fictional user interfaces : "genuinely influential in the real world because when new technology does catch up (which is happening really fast right now) FUI designers have already mapped out the territory and UI designers invariably use those reference points."
+Fictional user interfaces : "genuinely influential in the real world because when new technology does catch up (which is happening really fast right now) FUI designers have already mapped out the territory and UI designers invariably use those reference points."